top of page

 Setting your website goals

 Think of your website goals as a way to reach your business goals.
 Website goals are the actions you want users to take on your website before they leave.
-Whether it provides resources and information for clients or sells products, ultimately the purpose of your website is to help you achieve your business objectives.
 To set these goals, figure out what you would want your site visitors to do to help you achieve your business goals.

 For example, if you want to improve your brand awareness, your website goal could be to improve engagement with brand content.
 If you want to generate more leads, your website goal could be to increase contact form submissions.